 - 2020-2023: Cancer Institute NSW Early Career Fellow

 - 2014: PhD in Molecular Genetics, UNSW Sydney

-- 2011: MPhil (BABS) Biochemistry and Molecular Genetics
+- 2011: MPhil (BABS) Biochemistry and Molecular Genetics, UNSW Sydney

-- 2008: Research Assistant, Corporation for Biological Research (Corporación para Investigaciones Biológicas - CIB), Colombia
+- 2008: Research Assistant, Biological Research Corporation (Corporación para Investigaciones Biológicas - CIB), Colombia

 - 2007: Doctor of Medicine, Del Rosario University (Universidad del Rosario), Colombia

 Dr Natalia Castaño Rodríguez is a WSTEM Early Career Researcher, who has worked in the fields of molecular biology, microbiology, biostatistics and bioinformatics related to immunogenetics and genetics of cancer for the past 10 years.
 She currently leads a research group composed of higher degree research and Honours students, all dedicated to investigate the interplay between host immunogenetic factors and gastrointestinal dysbiosis in gastrointestinal carcinogenesis (mainly stomach cancer) and other chronic inflammatory conditions (mainly inflammatory bowel diseases).